kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 ## Conclusion

 Cassandra an open-source and widely used data storage known for its scalability and high availability, especially in case of handling large amounts of data efficiently.
-By following the above process, you can successfully deploy a Cassandra database on Kubernetes, by utilizing the Kubernetes Cassandra Operator managed by KubeDB.
+By following the above process, you can successfully deploy a Cassandra database on Kubernetes, by utilizing the Kubernetes Cassandra Operator.
 Effective database maintenance, whether on-premises or in the cloud, requires skills as well as consistent procedures.
 To ensure that your database management fulfills high performance and availability standards, KubeDB offers a comprehensive suite of support tools.
 Regardless of whether your database infrastructure is built on cloud-based or database-as-a-service platforms, is hosted locally, or spans numerous regions, KubeDB optimizes and improves the entire process in a production-grade environment.
-By using **kubernetes cassandra operator** managed by **KubeDB**, one can simplify provisioning, Monitoring, Authentication  and the overall process to maintain cassandra database.
+By using **kubernetes cassandra operator**, one can simplify provisioning, Monitoring, Authentication  and the overall process to maintain cassandra database.
 That is how one can lower administrative burden, increase the manageability, and ensure a better performence for his cassandra cluster.